List of Bulgarian military equipment of World War II: Heavy Artillery

-The Bulgarian army had 5 regiments of heavy artillery - 4 were army ones (each army was supposed to have one, but 5th was never formed) and 1 (formed in 1942 and containing the heaviest calibres available 105mm to 220mm) was directly subordinated to the Bulgarian army High Command.
-All were motorized, with the army ones having 4 battalions (usually 2 of 105mm and 2 of 150mm) and an ATG battery and the High Command one 5 battalions.
+The Bulgarian army had 5 regiments of heavy artillery - 4 were army ones (each army was supposed to have one, but 5th was never formed) and 1 (formed in 1942 and containing the heaviest calibres available 105 mm to 220 mm) was directly subordinated to the Bulgarian army High Command.
+All were motorized, with the army ones having 4 battalions (usually 2 of 105 mm and 2 of 150 mm) and an ATG battery and the High Command one 5 battalions.

 Coastal Artillery

 In 12.1939 Bulgaria had 2 battalions of coastal artillery (defending the Black sea ports of Varna and Burgas respectively) with 28 old guns, including: